Arata Isozaki

 Arata Isozaki (磯崎 新, Isozaki Arata; 23 July 1931 – 28 December 2022) was a Japanese architect, urban designer, and theorist from Ōita.
 He was awarded the Royal Gold Medal in 1986 and the Pritzker Architecture Prize in 2019.
-He has taught at Columbia University, Harvard University, and Yale University.
+He taught at Columbia University, Harvard University, and Yale University.

 Biography

 Isozaki was born in Oita on the island of Kyushu and grew up in the era of postwar Japan, the eldest of four children of Toji and Tetsu Isozaki.
-His father was a prominent businessmen.
+His father was a prominent businessman.
 In 1945, he witnessed the destruction of Hiroshima on the shore opposite his hometown.
 When he accepted the Pritzker Prize in 2019 he stated: "There was no architecture, no buildings, and not even a city.
 So my first experience of architecture was the void of architecture, and I began to consider how people might rebuild their homes and cities."

 Isozaki completed his schooling at the Oita Prefecture Oita Uenogaoka High School (erstwhile Oita Junior High School).
-In 1954, he graduated from the University of Tokyo where he majored in Architecture and Engineering.
+In 1954, he graduated from the University of Tokyo majoring in Architecture and Engineering.
 He completed a doctoral program in architecture from the same university in 1961.
-Isozaki also worked under Kenzo Tange before establishing his own firm in 1963.
+Isozaki also worked under Kenzo Tange before establishing his firm in 1963.